meklit12/alx-system_engineering-devops/0x00-shell_basics/README.md

-path of current working directory
+content list of your current directory with long format